Sexualized and gender-based dress codes are off the menu in Ontario restaurants following Human Rights Commission’s report

 • Communicate findings of harassment and discrimination complaints, including a general summary and intended future preventative steps.
 Where necessary, provide additional details (such as changing shifts).

-Many restaurants have already amended or drafted policies and processes to comply with the code.
-The challenge will be the obvious next step: Putting the policies and processes into practice.
+This message is a long time coming but is strong — discriminatory dress codes and sexual harassment will no longer be tolerated.
+Many restaurants have already amended or drafted policies and processes to comply.
+The challenge will be the obvious next step: putting them into practice.

-Nadia Zaman is an associate at Rudner MacDonald, an employment and labour law firm in Toronto.
-She can be reached at email@example.com.
+Nadia Zaman is an associate with Rudner MacDonald LLP, an employment and labour law firm in Toronto.
+She can be reached at firstname.lastname@example.org.